alexmichaelkeith/TwitterSentimentAnalysis/README.md

 # TwitterSentimentAnalysis

-Python - tweepy bot used to scrape data from twitter keywords, then uses machine learning to give each tweeet a sentiment score from (-1,1).
+Python - tweepy bot used to scrape data from twitter keywords, then uses machine learning to give each tweet a sentiment score from (-1,1).

 These tweets and setiment scores are saved as .csv files.
 This data is then transformed and saved as a matplotlib bar chart.
 Ensure your use case is permitted by twitter.